-In the early 1960s, a “jones” was a craving, all right, but strictly a craving for heroin.
+In the early 1960s, a “jones” was a craving—but strictly a craving for heroin.
 Clever junkies had been using “Mr. Jones” as a code name for the drug since it became popular with Beatniks in the late 1950s.
 “I’m looking for Mr. Jones” was a subtle way to score when you were new in town and didn’t yet have a regular dealer.
-The term evolved in the next few years so that eventually when an addict was alternately sweating and shivering while in need of a fix, he was described as “jonesing.”
+The term evolved over the next several years so that eventually when an addict was alternately sweating and shivering while in need of a fix, he or she was described as “jonesing.”
 In the early 1970s, “jones” had expanded to describe any sort of severe longing or craving, whether for food or a relationship or a shiny new sports car.

-This isn’t the first time narcotics addiction terminology has entered our everyday jargon; the word “yen” (as in “She has a real yen for men”) started out as a corruption of the 1920s-era Cantonese phrase “yin-yan,” or “opium craving.”
+This isn’t the first time drug-related terminology has entered our everyday jargon; the word “yen” (as in “She has a real yen for men”) started out as a corruption of the 1920s-era Cantonese phrase “yin-yan,” or “opium craving.”

 Have you got a Big Question you'd like us to answer?
 If so, let us know by emailing us at email@example.com.